dylanjones784/Markdown-Guide/BestPractiseGuide.md

 # API Design Theories and Background Information

-This guide is not to enforce a rigious framework that cages developers in with the Do's and Don'ts of creating REST  APIS.
-The aim of my guide is to bring together all the various design and implementation strategies used across the industry into one, singular reference.
+The aim of this guide is to bring together all the various design and implementation strategies used across the industry into one, singular reference.
+It brings common issues and solutions, practices and standards employed by the likes of Google, Microsoft etc and provides a one-stop-shop for potential REST API Developers.

 REST will be briefly discussed and how we can ensure our APIs adhere to those principles set by Roy Fielding, as well as the how we will utilise the HTTP Specification.

 ## What’s REST?
 Representational State Transfer is a network architectural approach to the communication of hypermedia through computer systems across the web.
-It is the most common type of API used on the internet to date, for it is independent of any underlying protocols and not restricted to usage just through HTTP calls.
+It is the most common type of API used on the internet to date, and it is independent of any underlying protocols and not restricted to usage just through HTTP calls.

-We define resources as the nouns of REST, and that we define these resources within the API so that we can expose them to be manipulated with a small number of methods that are referred to as the verbs of REST.
+We define resources as the nouns, and we can expose them to be manipulated with a small number of methods that are referred to as the verbs of REST.

 - These resources are manipulated by having their representations sent to the client through well-defined operations.
 For HTTP, this would be through the standard methods of GET, PUT, POST, PATCH & DELETE.